 Band Director Spotlight Series

-Meet fellow band directors while they share their experiences, advice and tips for teaching band.
-This week, we are happy to introduce you to Gary Gribble, Director of Bands at Pope High School, Marietta, Georgia.
+Meet fellow band directors as they share their experiences, advice, and tips for teaching band.
+This week, we are happy to introduce you to Gary Gribble, Director of Bands at Pope High School, Marietta, Georgia!

 After 31 years as a high school band director, including the past 29 at Pope High School, Gary Gribble knows a thing or two about building a powerful music program.
 His Pope Band has earned more than 400 awards of excellence, including the Sudler Shield of Marching Excellence from the John Philip Sousa Foundation, and has marched in parades across the continental U.S., Hawaii and London.